jay-tux/nexion/player/world_fow_cities.md

 ### Obsidiana ![lava]
 ### Ulthar ![storm_des]
 Ulthar is the only city where sedentary tabaxi live: most other tabaxi roam the Storm Desert, the Lava Foothills and the Desert of the Ancients.
 Ulthar boasts an unparalleled university for mages.
 Most of Ulthar's mages are the local tabaxi, which are often employed by the city as defense forces after graduating.
 The city itself forms a stark contrast with the surrounding desert: lush, exotic gardens, lots of fountains, ...
-Ulthar is probably the only city where religion and extralegal factions are forbidden.

  Quick overview | <i></i>
  --- | ---